 and external_sd

-arguments set as
+arguments are set as

 NULL